top of page

 Every so often a Professional Organizer needs a good home decluttering too!
 This past weekend I did a massive decluttering of my space and as expected the sentimental items were the hardest to go through.
 I wanted to take a moment to discuss the top three sentimental items that were the most difficult for me to let go of and explore the good and bad stories attached to them.

-Let's start with my mother’s fine china!
-I donated some of the fine china that my late mother once used for those special occasions.
+Let's start with my mother’s fine China!
+I donated some of the fine China that my late mother once used for those special occasions.
 They bring back memories of her smiling face around the family dinner table.
 At the same time, it’s a hard reminder that those times will never be had again.
-Even though some of her china is gone her smile is forever etched into my consciousness.
+Even though some of her China is gone her smile is forever etched into my consciousness.

 Then there was the rabbit!
 I discarded a stuffed rabbit whose ear was cut off by my brother over 30 years ago when we were just little kids.
 Our babysitter use to make them, I begged and begged for months for her to make me one.
 Finally receiving that rabbit meant the world to me.
 That good memory is always followed by the bad memory of my brother's retaliation on this poor creature.
 Even though the rabbit is now gone I’ll always remember its “life” story.